Customer experience has become the next battlefield for brands!!

 1) Contactless Experience

-The marketplace has seen a rise of new consumer habits, expectations and fears.
-And the entire world is seeing a new social and economic environment that is forming a new normal – the contactless commerce.
+The marketplace has seen a rise in new consumer habits, expectations, and fears.
+And the entire world is seeing a new social and economic environment that is forming a new normal – contactless commerce.

 As soon as the covid pandemic started, Instacart, an American company that operates a grocery delivery and pick-up service in the United States and Canada, launched a new feature.